hokify/aws-ses-forward-from-lambda-to-webapi/README.md

  - Open your AWS console and go to the Lambda dashboard
  - Create a new function (Click Author from scratch and upload your app (see "how to build"))
  - Complete the form and remember the ARN (arn:aws:lambda:eu-west-1:YOUR_ACCOUNT_ID:function:FUNCTION_NAME)
+ - Add Environment Variables
+    - "endpoint": full http/https url to your endpoint (POST: content, mail, receipt)
- - Add Environment Variables and add "endpoint" (full http/https url) and set "s3bucket" to a name you can use for your raw emails (e.g. yourcompany-incoming-ses-mails (this name must be avaiable to use on s3))
+    - "s3bucket": a name you can use for your raw emails (e.g. yourcompany-incoming-ses-mails (this name must be avaiable to use on s3))
  - Now it's get a bit more tricky, you need to have the aws console commands installed to add the permissions for SES to execute your function:
  Execute following command:
  ```bash